 Italy, Spain and India had the lowest overall adoption rates-all fewer than 40 percent.
-The remaining
+The remaining countries-Japan, Russia, France, Saudi Arabia, Mexico, Brazil and Germany-were all in the 40-49 percent range.

 Do higher security adoption levels reduce the risk of successful attacks?